dianaagn/Portfolio/README.md

 # PORTFOLIO
 My Tester's Portfolio
 # About me
 Certified ISTQB Foundation Level Tester.
-I completed an individual software testing course with Waldemar Szafraniec.I speak English, French and Polish.
+I completed an individual software testing course with Waldemar Szafraniec.
+I speak English, French and Polish.
 I am fast learner, quickly adapting to changes.
 My goal is to gain more experience and develop my technical skills in the field of manual testing.
 # Tools
 - Figma
 - Github